 With the Union, Le Toux quickly emerged as one of the premier offensive stars in Major League Soccer.
 The versatile attacker, who became Philadelphia's first All-Star representative in 2010, is widely regarded as one of the hardest workers in the league.

 Le Toux won the MLS Individual Fair Play Award in both 2010 and 2011.
-He has never received a yellow or red card in his MLS career.

 2012: On January 31 Sebastien Le Toux was traded to the Vancouver Whitecaps FC for allocation money.
 He scored in his first game with the Whitecaps on March 10.
 He was traded on July 13 to the New York Red Bulls in exchange for Dane Richards and allocation money.
 Once again he scored in his debut with his new team on July 15.
 On December 6Sebastien Le Toux was traded back to the Union for Josue Martinez and allocation money.